 The Delta SkyMiles Reserve Business card likely appeals to a limited audience: Delta flyers looking for a boost towards their elite status.
 Opening a personal Amex co-branded Delta card is a common newbie mistake, especially when under 5/24.
-This card can still be helpful for those who are under 5/24 since it will not affect that and find value in having status with Delta.
-Delta frequent flyers will likely enjoy access to Delta's Sky Clubs, which is also available as a benefit through the Business Platinum Card from American Express.
-The companion certificate can be challenging to use because of its terms, so this benefit likely won't sway many people who are considering this card.
+This card can still be helpful for those who are under 5/24, since it will not affect that being a business card, and find value in having status with Delta.
+Delta frequent flyers will likely enjoy access to Delta’s Sky Clubs and Centurion Lounge access (when flying Delta).
+The companion certificate can be challenging to use because of its terms, but it can come close to offsetting the annual fee on some redemptions.

-The card's current sign-up bonus is a standard offer.
-But it's worth remembering that not all miles are created equally, and transferable currencies are generally more valuable than airline miles.
+The card’s current welcome offer looks tempting, but it’s worth remembering that not all miles are created equally, and transferable currencies are generally more valuable than airline miles.
 Nonetheless, Delta SkyMiles can offer some great value if used during sales, deals, or the right airports.

 Delta remains a favorite of many due to their outstanding service.
-With American Express increasing the annual fee for its personal Platinum and Business Platinum cards in 2022, the Delta SkyMiles Reserve Business card offers some good value for Delta frequent flyers despite its annual fee of $550.
+With American Express having increased the annual fee for its personal Platinum and Business Platinum cards in 2022, the Delta SkyMiles Reserve Business card offers some good value for Delta frequent flyers despite its annual fee of $550.